• Skip to primary navigation

 How To Store

-To store leftover green chicken enchiladas, let the casserole cool completely, then transfer to an airtight container.
+Refrigerator: to store leftover green chicken enchiladas, let the casserole cool completely, then transfer to an airtight container.
 Store in the refrigerator for up to 4 days.
-See reheating and freezing instructions below.

 How To Reheat